UmerCodez/WebsocketCAM/README.md

 ```

 Start the WebSocket server in the app, then run the this Python script in multiple terminals to view multiple live streams simultaneously

+### Examples
+Examples such as object detection,hand keypoint detection and pose detection will later be available at [https://github.com/UmerCodez/WebsocketCAM-examples](https://github.com/UmerCodez/WebsocketCAM-examples)